Dual Diagnosis Treatment Middletown, CT

 Services provided:

-• Outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment and regular outpatient treatment
+• Regular outpatient treatment, intensive outpatient treatment services and outpatient rehabilitation

 • Dual diagnosis treatment and people with trauma